These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing all assistive devices or leaving them at home to appear more independent

-Why: The examiner must document whether a wheelchair, walker, braces, or cane constitute your normal mode of locomotion.
+The examiner must document whether a wheelchair, walker, braces, or cane constitute your normal mode of locomotion.
 This is a legal threshold for SAH, automobile allowance, and high-level SMC.

-Do this instead: Arrive at the exam using every device you normally use.
+Instead: Arrive at the exam using every device you normally use.
 Bring your wheelchair even if you can walk short distances.
 The examiner needs to see and document your actual assistive device use.

 Impact: SAH eligibility under 38 CFR 3.809; automobile allowance; SMC under 38 CFR 3.350